-It is my belief that one progresses in one's art by following someone farther ahead on the path that you have chosen.
+It is my belief that one progresses in one's art by following someone farther ahead on the path.
 If one does not continue to follow an artist of greater skill than you, you will fade as a plant in the dryness of the desert.

 Many years ago after following all the internet gurus I could find, I found myself no where.
 I was still taking the same photographs as before, and they all looked the same.
 There was nothing interesting to me about them and certainly nothing terribly artistic.